b05902062/intro_to_algorithms/subarray/README.md

           $g++ exampleMainBuildInInt.cpp subarray.cpp
 * The subarray algorithms in this section has a general format that can defined as desired by users.

-* You can find more helps in exmaple files and in header files to see definitions and how to use these sorting algorithms.
+* You can find more helps in exmaple files and in header files to see definitions and how to use these algorithms.

 * Algorithms included:
     * optimalSubarray (maximum subarray)